Southpaw (film): Critical response

 Peter Howell of the Toronto Star gave the film two and a half stars out of four, saying "This isn't great cinema, but it's satisfying movie-making, with nothing more on its mind than telling a heart-tugging story."
 A. O. Scott of The New York Times said, "I wish I could say Southpaw was a knockout, or even a contender, that it went the distance or scored on points.
 But it's strictly an undercard bout, displaying enough heart and skill to keep the paying customers from getting too restless."
 Benjamin Nugent of The New York Times has compared the film to Robert De Niro stating, "Pity Jake Gyllenhaal, who despite getting shredded for Southpaw, could not outbox the shadow of Robert De Niro's Raging Bull performance."
 Chris Nashawaty of Entertainment Weekly gave the film a C+, saying "Just as director Antoine Fuqua starts to close in on something interesting and unexpected, he retreats to the safety of his corner and gives us what we've seen too many times before: a predictable flurry of melodramatic jabs."
 Barbara VanDenburgh of The Arizona Republic gave the film three out of five stars, saying "Southpaw is all about the fist.
 There's no delicate footwork here, no lingering grace notes.
 It's a film played entirely in power chords."
 James Berardinelli of ReelViews gave the film three out of four stars, saying "Southpaw isn't content with presenting a gallery of clichéd characters.
 It takes the time to put flesh on the bones."
 Colin Covert of the Star Tribune gave the film one out of four stars, slamming Gyllenhaal's performance, saying "As a troubled slugger, Gyllenhaal is impressively muscle-bound, but gives no knockout performance.
 His work drags on like 12 rounds of fistfight fatigue."

 Accolades

 Soundtrack

 Eminem executive-produced the soundtrack, which was released by Shady Records on July 24, 2015.
 He had previously released his single called "Phenomenal" from the soundtrack on June 2, 2015.

+Composer James Horner agreed to create the score for Southpaw for free, as he was deeply moved by the film's story and believed in its creative vision, dispite the films limited budget.

 An album of James Horner's score was released through Sony Classical on July 24, 2015.
 This was Horner's final score (it was recorded after The 33, although Southpaw was released first); he was killed in a plane crash on June 22, 2015.

+An unreleased Frank Ocean song titled "Wiseman" appears in the film's closing act.
+The track was originally written for Quentin Tarantino's Django Unchained, but Tarantino chose not to include it, stating he did not want to "cheapen" Oceans effort by adding it without a proper place in the film.